Five charged with insider trading involving U.S. health agency

-NEW YORK (Reuters) - Five men, including a Washington, D.C. political consultant and a federal employee, were criminally charged on Wednesday with engaging in an insider trading scheme based on leaks from within a federal healthcare agency.
+NEW YORK (Reuters) - Five men, including a Washington political consultant and a federal employee, were criminally charged on Wednesday with engaging in an insider trading scheme based on leaks from within a federal healthcare agency.

-Federal prosecutors in Manhattan on Wednesday announced the arrest of political consultant David Blaszczak, founder of Precipio Health Strategies; U.S. Centers for Medicare and Medicaid Services (CMS) employee Christopher Worrall; and Rob Olan and Ted Huber, employees of the healthcare hedge fund Deerfield Management.
+Federal prosecutors in Manhattan announced the arrests of political consultant David Blaszczak, founder of Precipio Health Strategies; U.S. Centers for Medicare and Medicaid Services (CMS) employee Christopher Worrall; and Rob Olan and Ted Huber, employees of the healthcare hedge fund Deerfield Management.

+Olan's lawyer, Eugene Ingoglia, said in an email that Olan was "an innocent man."
+Huber's lawyer, Barry Berke, said that Huber "did absolutely nothing wrong."

-Jordan Fogel, a former employee at New York-based Deerfield, who was also charged, pleaded guilty on Friday, according to a spokesman for acting U.S. Attorney Joon Kim in Manhattan.
+Jordan Fogel, a former employee at New York-based Deerfield, who was also charged, pleaded guilty on Friday.

 “Jordan looks forward to resolving this and moving on,” said Marc Mukasey, Fogel's lawyer.

 A spokeswoman for Dentons, a law firm representing Worrall, had no immediate comment.
-Lawyers for the other defendants could not immediately be reached.
+A lawyer for Blaszczak could not immediately be reached.

 Prosecutors said that from 2012 to 2014, Olan, Huber and Fogel schemed to get confidential information about CMS's internal decision-making from Blaszczak, who previously worked there.
 Blaszczak in turn got the information from his former colleague and "close friend" Worrall, prosecutors said.